Muffin the Mule: History

 The original mule puppet was created in 1933 by Punch and Judy puppet maker Fred Tickner for husband-and-wife puppeteers Jan Bussell (1909–1984) and Ann Hogarth to form part of a puppet circus for the Hogarth Puppet Theatre.
 The act was soon put away, and the puppet was not taken out again until 1946, when Bussell and Hogarth were working with TV presenter Annette Mills.
 She named the puppet mule "Muffin", and it first appeared on television in an edition of For the Children broadcast on 20 October 1946.

 The character proved popular, and ran on BBC television until 1955 when the BBC decided to discontinue the show after Mills' death.
 Muffin reappeared on BBC television on 27 January 1957 with Jan Bussell as his companion.

 Typically, Muffin danced on top of a piano as Mills played.
 Muffin was supported by a host of other puppet characters who appeared occasionally, including Kirri the Kiwi, Zebbie the Zebra, Hubert the Hippopotamus and Sally the Sea Lion to name just a few.
 A separate series of 15-minute episodes, Muffin the Mule, was broadcast from 1952, along with his signature tune, called "We want Muffin".
 Muffin became a television star, and a wide range of spin-off merchandise was made using the Muffin character, including books, records, games and toys.
-Muffin also was made into one of the first licensed kids' rides.
+Muffin also was made into one of the first licensed children's rides.
 A die-cast movable puppet was produced by Lesney Products, "the first toy to be marketed under licence as a result of successful TV appearances."

 In the early 1950s, a Fleetways weekly magazine, Woman's Illustrated, featured on its children's page (Gnomes Club) stories about Muffin the Mule and/or his friends.
 Some were written by Annette Mills and illustrated by Molly Blake, Annette's daughter, such as "Muffin meets the Rear Light" in 1953; others did not state who the illustrator was, such as in 1953 "Muffin's Good Deed" by Mills, and many stories were written and illustrated only by Blake such as "Willie Disappears" (a Muffin story) on 20 August 1955.

 Bussell and Hogarth, and later their daughter Sally McNally (1936–2004), continued to use Muffin the Mule in their own shows.
 Surviving original episodes of Muffin the Mule remain available on digital media in the United Kingdom.
 Archive footage of the original BBC series was shown on a television set in the 2006 Doctor Who story "The Idiot's Lantern".

 Muffin was invited to take part in 2021's Children in Need night.